mljar/mercury-examples/use-cases/data-analyst-job/README.md

 ### Web App

-The notebook with analysis is with intercative Mercury widgets and is available as web app at https://use-cases.runmercury.com
+The notebook with analysis is shared as interactvie  web app at https://use-cases.runmercury.com

+🧰 It is using [Mercury](https://github.com/mljar/mercury) framework to share notebook as web app.
+- Mercury offers interactive widgets - users can interact with your notebook without touching code (learn more in [Mercury Docs](https://runmercury.com/docs/)).
+- Mercury offers easy and free deployment with few clicks (read more on [Mercury Cloud](https://cloud.runmercury.com).

 ![](https://raw.githubusercontent.com/mljar/mercury-examples/main/use-cases/data-analyst-job/media/mercury-web-app.gif)